 They were bearded, hairy, boorish, whoa!
 Never come across a Salyens!
 Barbarian, violent, bloodthirsty, they took a very bad habit: to bring back souvenirs from the war.
 Souvenirs with a pretty nasty taste: their enemies' chopped off heads, honestly!

-Defended by two huge wall about 400 metres long, we still can see the lower and the upper city.
+Defended by two huge walls about 400 metres long, we still can see the lower and the upper city.
 The first one, made for the people, was composed of simple houses.
 The second one, for the richest one, was made of regular houses and rectilinear streets.

-But our Salyens friends were considered as a threat, so Romans expelled them in -123 BC.
+But Salyens were considered as a threat, so Romans expelled them in -123 BC.
 Their fortress was destroyed.
 In -122 BC, the city of Aquae Sextiae (current Aix) was founded bottom of Entremont hill...
 What about our heads?
 You can see them in Granet museum!